-Smoking cannabis is not permitted under the Utah Medical Cannabis Act.
-Any mention of smoking in this document refers to the method of use for a particular study and is stated in the document as a 'for your information only.'
+Smoking cannabis is not permitted under the Utah health code.
+Any mention of smoking in this document refers to the method used for a particular study and is stated for your information only.
 The Department of Health and Human Services, the Cannabis Research Review Board, and the State of Utah do not promote smoking as a method of cannabis use.